mjgarciamoran/kpop_analysis/README.md

 ### Missing values

-we conclude this quality assessment by detecting missing values.
+We conclude the quality assessment by identifying and classifying missing values.
 To do this, we differentiate between 3 types of entries.

 - `All-NaN entries` — Entries with missing values in all columns.
 These analytics have been unlisted (made private) before data collection for this project began.